pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next.js/Next.js + WordPress/implementing-preview.md

 1. Log in to your WordPress instance.
 1. Navigate to **Users**
 1. Create a new user or use an existing one.
-This username is, your `WP_APPLICATION_USERNAME`
+This username is your `WP_APPLICATION_USERNAME`

+   :::info This user must have at least the `Editor` role.

+   This is necessary in order for this user to be able to access revisions and private posts.

 1. Hover over the username and click **Edit** to bring up the user's profile page.
 1. Scroll down to the Application Passwords section and name your application